Elevators or Escalators: What’s More Dangerous?

 Who is Responsible for Elevator and Escalator Related Injuries?

+Of course, statistics are small comfort to those who are among the relatively small number of people injured in escalator mishaps.
+That’s especially true when the injuries are serious or a loved one loses their life.
 Who may be liable for an injury sustained on or around an elevator or escalator depends on the specifics of the event.
 For example, a worker who is injured while repairing an elevator will most likely be eligible for workers compensation.
 Whether or not that worker has other recourse that may increase the compensation available will depend in large part on whether there is a third party who may be responsible.
 One common example would be the elevator manufacturer, if the injury was caused by a product or part defect.

 In some circumstances, building management or construction crews may be liable to passengers or bystanders who are injured.
 For example, a construction crew that left an open elevator shaft unmarked and unobstructed might be liable if somebody fell into that shaft.
 Similarly, management of a shopping mall might be liable for an escalator injury if the escalator was not being properly maintained, or was being operated at too high a speed.